 Costs

-Compared to domestic cars, Japanese imports tend to have lower initial purchase prices since used car values depreciate faster in Japan.
+Compared to domestic cars, imports tend to have lower initial purchase prices since used one values depreciate faster there.

 However, additional expenses are involved in importing one legally.
 Buying directly from an individual requires the services of an importing broker, which adds brokerage fees of around $1,000 on average.
-There are shipping costs from Japan, import duties of about 2.5% of the car's value, and any transportation fees to deliver it domestically.
+There are costs, import duties of about 2.5% of the value, and any fees to deliver it domestically.

 Taxes also tend to be higher long-term.
-Due to their perceived lower value, many states assess extra taxes on vehicles over a certain age, like 10-15.
+Due to their perceived lower value, many states assess extra taxes over a certain age, like 10-15.

 Additionally, older imports are subject to the federal Gas Guzzler Tax if they don't meet current fuel economy standards.
 Insurance and registration fees may also be elevated for higher-risk imported models.